NBA Rumors: LeBron James Doesn’t Want Elaborate Pitches From NBA Teams

 In an ESPN report published earlier this month, James said that his latest decision will be made by taking his family into consideration.
 While James’ previous two free agency decisions were made when he was a bit younger, now the NBA veteran made mention of the fact that his teenager and preteen boys will be impacted differently.

 Since his last decision, he and wife Savannah James also had a daughter in 2014 which has to also be taken into consideration.
-With that in mind, James has been tight lipped about where he and his family will spend the 2018-2019 NBA season.
+With that in mind, James has been tight-lipped about where he and his family will spend the 2018-2019 NBA season.